stoeffel/elm-verify-examples/Readme.md

 Writing DocTests
 ----------------

-Tests start with for spaces!
+Tests start with four spaces!

 ```elm
 {-| returns the sum of two int.